A private European aerospace startup completes the first test flight of its orbital launch vehicle

-The 28-meter (92-foot)-long Spectrum is a two-stage launch vehicle specifically designed to put small and medium satellites into orbit.
+The 28-meter-long (92-foot-long) Spectrum is a two-stage launch vehicle specifically designed to put small and medium satellites into orbit.
 The rocket lifted off from the pad at 12:30 p.m.
-(1030 GMT) Sunday and flew for about 30 seconds before the flight was terminated, Isar said.
-The rocket then fell into the sea.
+(1030 GMT) Sunday and flew for about a half-minute before the flight was terminated, Isar said.

+“This allowed the company to gather a substantial amount of flight data and experience to apply on future missions,” Isar said in a statement.
+“After the flight was terminated at T+30 seconds, the launch vehicle fell into the sea in a controlled manner.”

+Video from the launch shows the rocket taking off from the pad, flying into the air and then coming back down to crash into the sea in a fiery explosion.

+The launch was subject to various factors, including weather and safety, and Sunday's liftoff followed a week of poor conditions, including a scrubbed launch on March 24 because of unfavorable winds, and on Saturday for weather restrictions.

-“Our first test flight met all our expectations, achieving a great success," Daniel Metzler, Isar's chief executive and co-founder, said in a news release.
-"We had a clean liftoff, 30 seconds of flight and even got to validate our Flight Termination System.”
+“Our first test flight met all our expectations, achieving a great success,” Daniel Metzler, Isar’s chief executive and co-founder, said in the statement.
+“We had a clean liftoff, 30 seconds of flight and even got to validate our Flight Termination System.”

-The launch was subject to various factors, including weather and safety, and Sunday's liftoff followed a week of poor conditions, including a scrubbed launch on Monday due to unfavorable winds and on Saturday for weather restrictions.

 The company had largely ruled out the possibility of the rocket reaching orbit on its first complete flight, saying that it would consider a 30-second flight a success.
 Isar Aerospace aims to collect as much data and experience as possible on the first integrated test of all the systems on its in-house-developed launch vehicle.